Sairyss/domain-driven-hexagon/README.md

 Domain objects have to protect their invariants.
 Having some validation rules here will protect their state from corruption.

 `Value Object` represent a typed value in domain.
-The goal here is to incapsulate validations and business logic related only to the represented fields and make it impossible to pass around raw values by forcing a creation of valid `Value Objects` first.
+The goal here is to encapsulate validations and business logic related only to the represented fields and make it impossible to pass around raw values by forcing a creation of valid `Value Objects` first.
 This object only accepts values which make sense in its context.
 This will make application more resilient to errors and will protect it from a whole class of bugs.

 There are a lot of cases when invalid data may end up in a domain.
 For example, if data comes from database, from external API, or if it's just a programmer error.